Under Siege 2: Dark Territory: Legacy

-Future
+Franchise

 Sequel

 In October 2016, Seagal announced that a script for a third film was being written by Woodie Mister.
 By December of that year, Mister stated that the script was completed and whether it moves forward was up to Seagal and studio executives.
 The pair collectively stated that the project would be a joint-venture production between Steamroller Productions, eAtlantica Productions.

 Reboot

 In November 2021, it was announced that the reboot of the original film series was in development.
 Timo Tjahjanto will serve as director, with a script written by Umair Aleem, based on an original story co-written by the pair.
 The project will be a joint-venture production between Warner Bros.
 Pictures, and Max Original Films, and is intended to be released exclusively via streaming on HBO Max.
 Production is expected to commence after the completion of Tjahjanto's work on The Last Train to New York.